h2oai/h2o4gpu/TROUBLESHOOTING.md

 After pip installing the wheel, make sure you use a fresh bash environment to ensure the python cache is not used.

-### can't properly load ch2o4gpu_gpu.so ###
+### Can't properly load ch2o4gpu_gpu.so ###

-e.g. Warning: h2o4gpu_kmeans_lib shared object (dynamic library) /home/tomk/anaconda3/envs/h2o4gpu/lib/python3.6/site-packages/h2o4gpu/libs/../../ch2o4gpu_gpu.so failed to load.
+e.g. Warning: `h2o4gpu_kmeans_lib shared object (dynamic library) ~/h2o4gpu/lib/python3.6/site-packages/h2o4gpu/libs/../../ch2o4gpu_gpu.so failed to load.`

+This can be cause by several issues:

-This usually means some other library is missing.
+1) some other library is missing.
 One can run:

 ```
 cd <your python environment path>/site-packages/
-e.g. for pyenv: /home/$USER/.pyenv/versions/3.6.1/lib/python3.6/site-packages/
+#e.g. for pyenv: /home/$USER/.pyenv/versions/3.6.1/lib/python3.6/site-packages/
 ldd ch2o4gpu_gpu.so
 ```

 To see if things are missing.

-Make sure you installed cuda and it's linked correctly to /usr/local/cuda .
+2) Make sure you installed cuda and it's linked correctly to /usr/local/cuda.
 And make sure you set the environment variables related to cuda.

-And check if any missing dependencies
+3) Run `ldd --version`, we currently require version `2.23` or higher.
+If your system is running a lower version please update if possible or build the project yourself on your machine.

+4) Make sure you are running CUDA 8.x or CUDA 9.0, we currently don't support CUDA 9.1.

-If compiled with icc (default if present) and have conda, need to do:
+5) If compiled with icc (default if present) and have conda, need to do:

 ```
 conda install --no-dep -c intel icc_rt